seanpmaxwell/jet-validators/README.md

 ### Manually creating error arrays

-If you want to setup your own error array you need to use the `setIsParseErrorArray` function to mark it as such because in the real world there could be validator functions with callbacks for reasons other than error handling:
+If you want to setup your own error array you need to use the `setIsParseErrorArray` function to mark it as such because in the real world there could be validator functions with callbacks for reasons other than error handling.

 > Please see the section [Manually creating error arrays](./test/utils/parseObject.test.ts#L886) for a full example.